Open Doors Initiative

 Do you report on CSR in the Annual Report?

-We haven’t had one yet – initiative is less than a year old – we have issued a six month and nine-month report (copies available on request).
+The initiative is less than a year old – we have issued a six month and First Year report (copies available on request).

 'Towards Responsible Business’ Ireland’s National Plan on CSR 2017-2020 identifies 4 core dimensions of CSR – Environment, Community, Workplace and Marketplace.